acg/tcpforward/README.md

 * `-c host:port`

-Connect to host:port, then do forwarding on the socket.
+Connect to `host:port`, then do forwarding on the socket.

 * `-l host:port`

-Listen for connections on host:port, then do forwarding on the accepted socket.
+Listen for connections on `host:port`, then do forwarding on the accepted socket.

 * `-N count`

-Exit after forwarding count TCP connections.
+Exit after forwarding `count` TCP connections.

 * `-k`